 Under this policy framework HSPs must comply with all mandatory requirements* including:

 *Any mandatory requirement document that references the Hospitals and Health Act 1927 must be interpreted as a requirement under the Health Services Act 2016.

-7. Supporting informationSupporting documents that inform the implementation of the mandatory requirements are available at http://ww2.health.wa.gov.au/Our-performance/Frameworks-and-planning-documents.
+The following documents support and inform the implementation of the mandatory requirements:

 8. Policy framework custodian

 Enquiries relating to this policy framework may be directed to:

 This policy framework will be reviewed as required to ensure relevance and recency.
 At a minimum this policy framework will be reviewed within two years after first issue and at least every three years thereafter.